mathiasbynens/house/README.md

 -----------------------
 The tools you need to build a great application without the hassle of rebuilding infrastructure, while remaining open and restriction free.

- - *Technology* is currently node.js, mongodb & gridfs on the server, and html5 jquery, backbone style web apps.
+ - *Technology* is currently node.js, mongodb & gridfs on the server.
+House.Js comes with web apps built on html5 and backbone.js, but you can develop applications for house.js using your technology or device of choice.
  - *Tools* built with the tools.
 Being able to edit code on the web proves it works and makes it easy to edit your apps from anywhere.
  - *API* to power your application.
 The server is a thin wrapper around your database with permissions and other logic you might add.
  - *User* authentication using OAuth to connect with popular providers and offering standard username/password login.
  - *Flexible* and open source.
 No limits.
 There's nothing stopping you from getting the job done.
  - *Community* of existing applications and modules.
 Browse and share applications built on house.js.

-Goal
+Key
 ----
 The goal of house.js is to offer a reliable platform for modern app development with the best amenities, such as a RESTful data api, real-time streams, or media storage, without getting in the way of you building great applications and communities.